Business Equipment Leasing: What Are the Top Pros and Cons?

 2. Easy to Upgrade to Better Models

-3. Greater Flexibility than Other Options
+3. Greater Flexibility than Other Business Financing Options

-Cons of Equipment Leasing
+The Cons of Equipment Leasing:

 1. You Don’t Own the Equipment

-Of course, in some cases, this can be a good thing, but it may also scare off other lenders or potential investors because they see your lease as a liability.
+Of course, in some cases, this can be a good thing, but it may also scare off other business lenders or potential investors because they see your lease as a liability.

 2. You’re Paying Interest

 The average interest rates for equipment leases vary, but generally, you’re going to pay around a 5 percent APR.

 Obviously, if you purchase the equipment outright, you can avoid paying interest, but you’ll face a potential disruption to your cash flow.
-In that case, it could be less expensive to pay the interest.
-However, that all depends on your business’s current financial situation.
+In addition, you’ll responsible for paying repairs and other maintenance costs.

-3. Limited Accessibility for New Businesses
+3. Limited Accessibility for New Business Owners

-If you own a brand-new business—less than two years old — you may run into some difficulty obtaining an equipment lease.
-In many cases, this holds true even if you have solid credit and an otherwise good financial track record.
+If you own a brand-new business, you may run into some difficulty obtaining this type of lease.
+In many cases, this holds true even if you have a solid credit history and an otherwise good financial track record.

-Plus, even if a lease is more expensive in terms of total dollars, spreading the cost of that purchase may provide valuable flexibility for your business in the future.
+Plus, if a lease is more expensive in terms of total dollars, spreading the cost of that purchase may provide valuable flexibility for your business in the future.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.